Kevinyock/kevinyock/README.md

-# Hello everyone, my name is Kevin Do and I am a 25 year old Programmer that recently graduated from California State University at Long Beach.
+# Hello everyone, my name is Kevin and I am a 25 year old Programmer that recently graduated from California State University at Long Beach.

 ## Projects Currently Working on:
 <ul>